qSIEVE: Efficient qLDPC Memory via Systolic Movement in Atom Arrays: qSIEVE: Efficient Quantum Memory in Atom Arrays

-Each term $x^py^q$ defines a check operation mapping each check to a data qubit with the relative position between the two being identical for all X(Z) checks, up to periodic boundary conditions.
+We first note that after our mapping, terms $x^py^q$ define a highly regular, parallelizable operation which we define as a \textbf{systolic check operation}.
+Each term $x^py^q$ defines a mapping from checks to data qubits with the relative position between the two being identical for all X(Z) checks*.
+This regular structure is ideal for AOD movement, and our router exploits the available parallelism for fast cycle times.